lesan2807/concurrente/Proyectos/levdist-serial/README.md

 1. A POSIX Unix operating system
 2. A GCC-compatible compiler

 To build the levdist program run the command "make".
-This will build the program on debug mode.
+This will build the program on debug mode.<br />
-In order to remove the build files run the command "make clean".
+In order to remove the build files run the command "make clean".<br />
-To build the levdist program in release mode run the command "make release".
+To build the levdist program in release mode run the command "make release".<br />
 In order to install the levdist program run the command "make install".
 This will add the program to the bin folder of the operative system.
 This allows you to run your program outside of the project folder.
-If it has not been built, this command will build levdist in release mode.
+If it has not been built, this command will build levdist in release mode.<br />
 In order to uninstall the levdist program run the command "make uninstall".

 ## Testing

-The testing done for this program is black box testing.
+The testing done for this program is black box testing.<br />
 For more information: http://softwaretestingfundamentals.com/black-box-testing/

 In order to test the program with the case files provided, you have to run the command "make test".
 This will install the program cdiff, if you do not have it installed.
 It will then compare the expected output with the one produced by the program.
 And it will also compare the expected error with the produced error.

 ## Author:

-Lucía Elizondo
+Lucía Elizondo<br />
-lesan2807@gmail.com
+lesan2807@gmail.com<br />
 This is part of a course's assignment in order to study serial vs. parallel programming.

 This program is protected under the MIT license.